Danielle (singer)

-Danielle June Marsh (born 11 April 2005), known mononymously as Danielle, is an Australian and South Korean singer.
-She began her career in the entertainment industry by making several appearances on television as a child, before debuting as a member of South Korean girl group NewJeans in 2022.
-The following year, Marsh ventured into acting, voicing Ariel in the Korean dub of The Little Mermaid (2023).
+Danielle June Marsh (born 11 April 2005) is an Australian and South Korean singer.
+She is best known as a former member of the South Korean girl group NewJeans.

+Danielle began her career in the entertainment industry by making several appearances on television as a child, before debuting as a member of NewJeans in 2022.
+The group was formed by ADOR, a subsidiary of Hybe.
+The following year, Danielle ventured into acting, voicing Ariel in the Korean language dub of The Little Mermaid (2023).
+Following a contract dispute, Danielle was removed from NewJeans at the end of 2025.

-Life and career
+Early life

 Danielle June Marsh, Korean name Mo Ji-hye, was born on 11 April 2005, in Newcastle, New South Wales, Australia, to an Australian father and a South Korean mother.
-She has an older sister, Olivia Marsh, a singer who made her debut in 2024.
-In 2009, at the age of four, Marsh and her family moved to Paju, South Korea.
+(Note: Attributed to multiple references:) She has an older sister, Olivia Marsh, a singer who made her debut in 2024.
+In 2009, at the age of four, Danielle and her family moved to Paju, South Korea.

+Career

-2011–2021: Pre-debut activities and first appearances in television
+2011–2021: Pre-debut activities

-In 2011, Marsh made her first television appearance on tvN's Rainbow Kindergarten and SBS's My Heart's Crayon.
+In 2011, Danielle made her first television appearance on tvN's Rainbow Kindergarten and SBS's My Heart's Crayon.
 She went on to appear on Shinhwa Broadcasting and Jesse's Play Kitchen in 2012.
-In 2012, at the age of seven, Marsh returned to Australia to attend primary school.
+In 2012, at the age of seven, Danielle returned to Australia to attend primary school.

-Marsh returned to South Korea and became a K-pop trainee in 2020.
+Danielle returned to South Korea and became a K-pop trainee in 2020.